Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Discussion

-\paragraph{Lindblad--\heom{} sign reversal.} A striking observation emerges from the Lindblad control experiment (Supplementary Information~\S\ref{si:pipeline:5b}): the full pipeline shortens $T_2^*$ by $12.9\%/18.9\%/23.7\%$ under \heom{} but \emph{lengthens} it by $+1.1\%/+2.1\%/+6.3\%$ under Lindblad dynamics.
+\paragraph{Lindblad--\heom{} sign reversal.} The Lindblad control experiment (Supplementary Information~SI Sec.~\ref{supp:si:pipeline:5b}) reverses the sign of the shift: the full pipeline shortens $T_2^*$ by $12.9\%/18.9\%/23.7\%$ under \heom{} but \emph{lengthens} it by $+1.1\%/+2.1\%/+6.3\%$ under Lindblad dynamics.
 Because the two solvers share identical Hamiltonian parameters and pipeline-generated waveforms, the sign inversion cannot arise from a solver-independent numerical artefact; it must originate in the dynamical differences between the two formulations.
 Candidate explanations include the treatment of multi-time bath correlations (present in \heom{}, absent in Lindblad), as well as structural differences in truncation hierarchy and error accumulation between the two approaches.
 Among these, non-Markovian bath memory provides the most physically consistent interpretation: it is the principal dynamical ingredient that distinguishes the solvers, and the sign change tracks the regime ($\tau_c > \tau$) where bath-correlation effects are expected to dominate.
 Nevertheless, the specific pathway by which bath memory inverts the sign---rather than merely amplifying the shift---remains to be identified through analytic derivation or targeted numerical experiments.
 The observation is independent of the waveform-comparison null, which is structurally guaranteed by diagonal $\hat{Q}$; it raises the open question of whether non-diagonal coupling geometries---where waveform differences \emph{can} propagate---would produce qualitatively distinct solver responses (Section~\ref{sec:disc:predictions}).